myailments/mirrorstage/README.md

 2. Add the service type to the appropriate enum in `server/types/index.ts`
 3. Update the configuration handler in `server/config.ts`
 4. Add the service to the factory in `server/services/PipelineInitializer.ts`

-## Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-This project utilizes several amazing technologies:
-- OpenAI's GPT models for text generation
-- Zonos TTS for speech synthesis
-- LatentSync for video synchronization
-- OBS Studio for streaming integration

-## Security

-See [SECURITY.md](SECURITY.md) for security considerations and reporting vulnerabilities.